 Every mobile app developer sooner or later faces the necessity of scaling their product.
 At some point, they find that they have already embraced next to every available user in their market.
 That’s how they realize they are ready to enter new markets.
 At that very moment, an important choice should be made: either to strengthen the existing in-house team or to delegate this mission to an agency.
-In this column, a mobile performance marketing agency AdQuantum focuses on the second option, which is when you decide to hire an external app marketing team to boost your app across new markets.
+In this column, a mobile performance marketing agency AdQuantum focuses on the second option, which is when you decide to hire dedicated developers or an external app marketing team to boost your app across new markets.

 Fairly often, even those product teams that seemingly have everything settled, in the end, do have certain issues which might become a serious obstacle to smooth cooperation.
 Therefore, as a part of leading app marketing practices, I have prepared a list of questions that a mobile app team should ask themselves before initiating the process of hiring an app marketing agency.

 Well, before you hire a mobile app marketing agency, you should know that plenty of app development agencies are offering marketing services as well.
 But whatever options you are going with, these questions can help you in understanding your priorities better before you partner with an external marketing agency.

 So, without further ado, let’s proceed to the list of questions to ask yourself while looking for an app marketing agency -

 First and foremost, make sure that you understand the difference between an agency and an affiliate network before you plan to hire an app marketing agency.
 Quite a lot of clients think that basically, it is the same thing.
 This results in certain misunderstandings throughout further stages of cooperation.